City Hall update: Visitor entrance now on Clark Avenue side

-- Health assessment questions
+Health assessment questions

-- Use of a face covering and hand sanitizer
+Use of a face covering and hand sanitizer

-If you do not pass the health screening, you will not be allowed to enter City Hall for your safety and the safety of others, but you will be offered a flyer of city services you can conduct over the phone or online.
-You can see the flyer here.
+When you pass the health screening, you’ll proceed to be checked in.
+If you do not pass the health screening, you will be offered a flyer of city services you can conduct over the phone or online and must exit the building immediately.

-- We are not allowing people inside City Hall just to use the restroom.
+We are not allowing people inside City Hall just to use the restroom.
 Screened visitors who have business with the city may use the restroom.

 We look forward to serving you, whether in person, online at www.lakewoodcity.org, or by phone at 562-866-9771.